This in-depth guide to outerwear for short men will help you stay warm without sacrificing style.

-Fortunately, there are some very basic rules you can follow to make sure your cold weather style is on point.
+Fortunately, there are some very basic guidelines you can follow to make sure your cold weather style is on point.

 It's mostly about what NOT to do.
 Just remember these two rules:

-- Don't wear any coats that go past your knees.
+- Don't wear coats that go past your knees.

 If you follow these two rules, you'll be good to go.
 Everything else is just icing on the cake.
-We're going to dive a little deeper into these guidelines, but first I want to show you my outerwear collection:
+We're going to dive a little deeper into these guidelines in just a sec.

-Now let's look a little closer at the outerwear “rules” for short men.
+Now let's look a little closer at the finer points of wearing outerwear as a shorter guy.